2022-2023 First-Year LLCs

 The Commons is the home of our Living and Learning Communities (LLCs) for First-Year students.
-This state of the art residential facility boasts six different communities that provide a variety of opportunities for students to pursue their academic and social goals in a safe, supportive and dynamic environment.
-The LLCs help create a more seamless transition to college life by providing an environment where faculty and residential staff work collaboratively to nurture communities where students can develop friendships and succeed academically.
+This state of the art residential facility boasts five different communities that provide a variety of opportunities for students to pursue their academic and social goals in a safe, supportive and dynamic environment.
+The LLCs help create a more seamless transition to college life by providing an environment where faculty and community living staff work collaboratively to nurture communities where students can develop friendships and succeed academically.

 If you are a faculty member interested in starting a new LLC please click here for more information.

 Best of Stem

 The Best of STEM LLC welcomes students majoring in Biology, Chemistry, Computer Science, Mathematics, or Physics and helps them form a community that supports their success.
 Students in the Best of STEM LLC will take a class together each semester of their first-year.
 These classes not only support the progress toward STEM majors but also satisfy requirements for the Integrative Studies Program.
 In these classes, students make connections with STEM faculty members and receive support from Peer Course Assistants, upper-class majors who have previously excelled in the material.
 Members of the Best of STEM LLC will have many opportunities to participate in STEM-related social activities and co-curricular events.

 For more information contact: Karen Stanish, firstname.lastname@example.org